 We are working in Diyala, Kirkuk, and Salahaddin governorates, which include contested territories on both sides of the Disputed Internal Boundaries (DIBs) in towns and villages in both rural and urban communities.

-- Providing immediate life-saving assistance to displaced people through cash or e-vouchers to meet critical household needs.
+- Providing immediate life-saving assistance to displaced people through the provision of drinking water and immediate food rations as they flee conflict affected areas, as well as cash or e-vouchers to meet critical household needs.

 - Rehabilitating water infrastructure, providing sanitation facilities and supporting hygiene promotion activities.

-- Providing livelihood opportunities for IDPs and returnees, allowing them to access income while displaced or recently returned.
-Protection activities including service mapping, information provision, and regular community dialog sessions are also mainstreamed throughout with a gender-sensitive lens and focus.
+- Providing livelihood opportunities for displaced and returnee families, allowing them to access income while displaced or recently returned.
+Protection activities including service mapping, information provision and cash for protection, and regular community dialog sessions are also mainstreamed throughout with a gender-sensitive lens and focus.

 - As the frontline recedes, Oxfam plans to expand its operations to include new areas in Central Iraq.
 This includes recently establishing the Oxfam Baghdad office which will coordinate nationwide advocacy and enable partner-led responses to crises as they arise in Baghdad and the surrounding area.

 Since 9th July 2017, the city of Mosul has been retaken from ISIS by the Iraqi Security Forces.
 Mosul (the second most populated city in Iraq) and its surrounding areas had been under the control of ISIS since June 2014.